Health Care Guide Information

 Nodule felt in the Neck.
 A nodule may be felt in the neck through the skin.

-Difficulty in Swallowing: The patient has to swallow difficulty due to pressure exerted by an enlarged thyroid on the esophagus.
+Difficulty in Swallowing: The patient has to swallow difficulty swallowing due to pressure exerted by an enlarged thyroid on the esophagus.

 Diagnostic Tests: